 Photo by Kazuyuki Matsumoto

-Ms. Tomoko Matsuoka, a senior program officer at the Arts Council Tokyo, said, "Thank you very much for cutting into the limitations of the subsidy system," and gave us an answer that we can give now.
+Tomoko Matsuoka, senior program officer at Arts Council Tokyo, said, "Thank you for sharply cutting into the limits of the subsidy system," and there was an answer that I can do now.

 Matsuoka

-I think it is important to step up to the next plan so that we can see the need to continue the subsidies, and to continue dialogue with businesses through subsidized projects.
+I think it is important to be able to take steps to the next plan where we can find the need to continue the subsidy, and to continue dialogue with the business operators through the subsidized projects.

-The first question from Mr. Monten was, "What did you think about this initiative when you shared it?"
-I myself and my colleagues have observed it several times together, and I thought that the issues of community music are common to the initiatives and issues that have been raised in the field of other subsidized organizations.
+The first question was "What did you think about sharing this initiative?" from Mr. Monten, but I and my colleagues visited it several times and thought that the challenges of community music were similar to the initiatives and issues that were raised in the field of other Social Grant funding recipients.

 What left an impression on me when I observed the online course was what Ms. Rii Numata said, "We need to both close communities and open them up.".